 2019 NDSHS data on injury and hospitalisation for people who have recently used illicit drugs have a high relative standard error and should be interpreted with caution (AIHW 2020).

 For related content on drug-related hospitalisations, see also:

-A hospitalisation is an episode of admitted patient care ending with discharge, death, or transfer, or a portion of a hospital stay (AIHW 2021a).
-Drug-related hospitalisations are hospitalisations where the principal diagnosis (considered to be responsible for an episode of admitted patient care to hospital) relates to a substance use disorder or direct harm due to selected substances (AIHW 2018).
-For more information, see the Glossary and Technical notes.
+A hospitalisation is an episode of admitted patient care ending with discharge, transfer or death, or a portion of a hospital stay beginning or ending in a change of type of care (AIHW 2022).
+Drug-related hospitalisations are hospitalisations where the principal diagnosis relates to a substance use disorder or direct harm due to selected substances (AIHW 2018).
+The principal diagnosis is considered to be responsible for an episode of admitted patient care to hospital.
+For more information, see Technical notes.

 Box IMPACT2: National data on drug-related hospitalisations

 The Australian Institute of Health and Welfare (AIHW) and the National Drug and Alcohol Research Centre (NDARC) routinely publish findings from the National Hospital Morbidity Database (NHMD), including drug-related hospitalisations.
 Methodological differences in the analyses mean that NDARC reports a lower number of drug-related hospitalisations than the AIHW.